adbenson/euchre/README.md

 ## Euchre

 Euchre is a trick-taking card game with two teams of two players each.
-Each player is dealt a "hand" of 5 cards and given the chance to declare which suit will be "trump" and beat all other suits.
+Each player is dealt a "hand" of 5 cards and given the chance to declare which suit will be "best" and beat all other suits.
 Players then each play a card and the highest-ranking card played wins that "trick".
 The team with the most tricks earns a point, and the first team to 10 points wins!
-But there's a catch: if your team chose the trump suit and didn't win the most tricks, then you've been "euchred" and your opponents get two points!
+But there's a catch: if your team chose the best suit and didn't win the most tricks, then you've been "euchred" and your opponents get two points!

 Euchre is around 200 years old and popular in the American midwest and around the world.